hannorein/rebound/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Question
+name: General question
-about: Ask a general question about REBOUND
+about: Ask a general question about REBOUND.
 title: ''
 labels: question
 assignees: ''